great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/azure/pandas.md

 ### 3. Configure your Datasource

-Great Expectations provides two types of `DataConnectors` classes for connecting to ABS: `InferredAssetAzureDataConnector` and `ConfiguredAssetAzureDataConnector`
+Great Expectations provides two types of <TechnicalTag tag="data_connector" text="Data Connector" /> classes for connecting to ABS: `InferredAssetAzureDataConnector` and `ConfiguredAssetAzureDataConnector`

 - An `InferredAssetAzureDataConnector` utilizes regular expressions to infer `data_asset_names` by evaluating filename patterns that exist in your bucket.
 This `DataConnector`, along with a `RuntimeDataConnector`, is provided as a default when utilizing our Jupyter Notebooks.
-  - A `ConfiguredAssetAzureDataConnector` requires an explicit listing of each `DataAsset` you want to connect to.
+- A `ConfiguredAssetAzureDataConnector` requires an explicit listing of each <TechnicalTag tag="data_asset" text="Data Asset" /> you want to connect to.
 This allows for more granularity and control than its `Inferred` counterpart but also requires a more complex setup.

 As the `InferredAssetDataConnectors` have fewer options and are generally simpler to use, we recommend starting with them.